-The entire episode, the offering, and the trading, have piqued the interest of investors and entrepeneurs alike, many of whom believe they have found the holy grail of small initial public offerings.
+The entire episode, the offering, and the trading have piqued the interest of investors and entrepreneurs alike, many of whom believe they have found the holy grail of small initial public offerings.
 But have they?

-Similiar problems are being experienced by companies who are attempting to utilize the newest method of raising capital, the so called “Internet Offering”.
+Similar problems are being experienced by companies who are attempting to utilize the newest method of raising capital, the so-called “Internet Offering”.
 These offerings, which have been sold through the World Wide Web, are sold pursuant to Regulation A, by the issuer itself, for less than $5 million.

 The President of Interactive Holdings Corp. was quoted in the April 10, 1996 issue of Securities Industry Daily on the limited success of the offering as saying “It shows the need for traditional brokers…we have no experience selling securities and we’re not very good at it.”

-If the prospective public company had a track record of sales and profits, it would not need the exemption, and would proceed with a traditional underwriting.
-But the same reasons that these companies cannot attract underwriters is the reason that they have trouble with the SCOR or Internet offering – they simply do not have the fundamentals that will attract investors.
+If the prospective public company had a track record of sales and profits, it would not need the exemption and would proceed with traditional underwriting.
+But the same reason that these companies cannot attract underwriters is the reason that they have trouble with the SCOR or Internet offering – they simply do not have the fundamentals that will attract investors.

 Now add to that the fact that these exemptions require that the company sell the securities themselves, and you have an offering being commenced by inexperienced “brokers” in a company with no fundamentals – a double whammy.

-Which leads to the second major problem area.
-Using the World Wide Web to promote an offering, and to distribute literature regarding such offerings, such as a preliminary and final prospectus, raises new issues for the offerings, particularily in the area of compliance with the blue sky laws of the various states where the offering will be offered, or sold.
+This leads to the second major problem area.
+Using the World Wide Web to promote an offering, and to distribute literature regarding such offerings, such as a preliminary and final prospectus, raises new issues for the offerings, particularly in the area of compliance with the blue sky laws of the various states where the offering will be offered or sold.